syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Populating items using SfComboBoxItem

-You can add the items inside the `ComboBox` control using the `SfComboBoxItem`.
+You can add the items inside the `ComboBox` control using the [SfComboBoxItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBoxItem.html).

 {% tabs %}
 {% highlight xaml %}